DynamoDS/librarie.js/README.md

 - Navigate to `localhost:3456` in Google Chrome browser

 ### Usage
 The following simple HTML code illustrates the way to embed library view into an existing web page.
-Note that this is a work-in-progress, `LibraryView` API set will be further simplified in the near future.
+Note that this is a work-in-progress, `LibraryContainer` API set will be further simplified in the near future.

-`LibraryEntryPoint.LibraryView` constructor takes the following values as its configurations:
+`LibraryEntryPoint.CreateLibraryByElementId` method takes the following values as its arguments:

-- `htmlElementId` - The id of a placeholder HTML element to be replaced by library view.
+- `htmlElementId` - The ID of an HTML whose content is to be replaced with `LibraryContainer`.

-- `loadedTypesUrl` - This represents a relative or absolute URL from where [Loaded Data Types](./docs/v0.0.1/loaded-data-types.md) JSON data is to be downloaded.

-- `layoutSpecsUrl` - This represents a relative or absolute URL from where [Layout Specification](./docs/v0.0.1/layout-specs.md) JSON data is to be downloaded.

-- `loadedTypes` - The JSON object to be used by library view as Loaded Data Types.
-If this is not provided, the JSON data will be downloaded from `loadedTypesUrl`.
+- `loadedTypesJsonObject` - The JSON object to be used by library view as Loaded Data Types.
+This argument is mandatory.

-- `layoutSpecs` - The JSON object to be used by library view as Layout Specification.
-If this is not provided, the JSON data will be downloaded from `layoutSpecsUrl`.
+- `layoutSpecsJsonObject` - The JSON object to be used by library view as Layout Specification.
+This argument is mandatory.

 ```html
 <!DOCTYPE html>